Questions to Ask Explant Surgeons

 - Ideally breast implants should be removed En Bloc Capsulectomy if possible and always with a Total Capsulectomy which means remove all capsule tissue including capsule tissue attached to the chest wall.
-En Bloc is important for bleeding or leaking silicone and or textured implants to minimize silicone contamination to you.
-Total Capsulectomy may suffice for smooth saline implants if you are not symptomatic but if you are symptomatic you may want En Bloc for smooth saline too.
+En Bloc is important for ruptured, leaking, bleeding silicone and textured implants to minimize silicone contamination to you.
+Total Capsulectomy may suffice for smooth saline implants if you are not symptomatic but if you are symptomatic you may want En Bloc Capsulectomy for smooth saline too.
 For all explants of breast implants all capsule tissue should be removed from your chest for your highest and best recovery from breast implant illness symptoms because capsules are full of silicone gel, particulate and biofilms of infectious organism.
 Do you have En Bloc Capsulectomy explant skills and experience?
 How long have you been explanting and how many En Bloc explants have you done?
 Do you have Total Capsulectomy skills and how many Total Capsulectomies have you done?
 They should have at least 50 or more under their belt.
 Can you provide photos of previous En Bloc / Total Capsulectomy explants?
-Can you provide photos of my En Bloc / Total Capsulectomy explanted capsules and implants evidencing entire removal of capsule tissue?
-Photos are really the only way they can prove they removed your implants En Bloc / Total Capsulectomy.
+Will you provide photos of my En Bloc / Total Capsulectomy explanted capsules and implants evidencing entire removal of capsule tissue?
+Photos are the only way they can prove they removed your implants En Bloc / Total Capsulectomy.
 Are you committed to removing all capsule tissue from my chest including capsule tissue on the chest wall and will the surgery contract state Total Capsulectomy to ensure this commitment?
 Choose a surgeon that is committed to removing all capsule tissue from your chest as we know that removing capsules correlates with our healing from breast implant illness.
 How long will the surgery take?
 Thorough En Bloc / Total Capsulectomy explants usually require a general anesthetic and take approximately two hours or longer of surgery time.